Ideas for a creative anniversary celebration?

-I am eighteen years old and I've been with my boyfriend for one year now.
+I am 18 years old and I've been with my boyfriend for one year now.
 What are some creative ideas for us to celebrate our one year anniversary?
 Background: We are still virgins and will keep that way till marriage.
 We don't drink, smoke, etc. We are Christians.
 Need creative ideas quick please!

 Dear Wanting Creativity,

 - Shop for and cook dinner together.
-Perhaps you can recreate the first meal you had together or incorporate foods that you both love into one, delicious meal.
+Perhaps you can recreate the first meal you had together or incorporate foods that you both love into one delicious meal.